danieldrangstveit/PORTFOLIO-OF-PROJECTS/README.md

      * Statistics
      * Jupyter Notebook
 * **Findings:**
      * S&P 500 returns are not normally distributed because of the extreme high and low returns (the fat tails).
-Kurtosis explains that S&P 500 returns have high Kurtosis relative to theoritical returns from a normal distribution.
+Kurtosis explains that S&P 500 returns have high Kurtosis relative to theoritical returns from a normal distribution
      * Jarque-Bera test, which combines both Kurtosis and skew further substantiates that S&P 500 returns are not normally distributed.
 Therefore, we can reject the null hypothesis that S&P 500 returns come from a normal distirbution
-     * Autocorrelations of returns (both S&P 500 and individual stocks) yield a value close to 0 because of the efficient market hypothesis - market prices move in a "random walk".
+     * Autocorrelations of returns (both S&P 500 and individual stocks) yield a value close to 0 because of the efficient market hypothesis - market prices move in a "random walk"
 * **File:**
      * [Click Here](https://github.com/danieldrangstveit/PORTFOLIO-OF-PROJECTS/blob/main/Python_Projects/S&P_500_and_Equity_Returns.html) to download the HTML file
      * [Click Here](https://github.com/danieldrangstveit/PORTFOLIO-OF-PROJECTS/blob/main/Python_Projects/S&P_500_and_Equity_Returns.ipynb) to download the Interactive Python Notebook file